This is a guide covering the key light.

 You can also reflect the already existing light on the surroundings as an alternative for fill lights.
 Reflecting light will make it appear much softer, thus decreasing the contrast.

-Key light can also be passed through screens, filters, or even reflectors.
+Key light can also be passed through screens, filters, or reflectors.
 Even the lights that pass through objects and obstacles will add more interesting visuals to the shot.

 To further explore the subject of using the key light and its positioning, check out this in-depth video by Dedo Weigert: